beginning of content

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-What causes Shigella?
+What causes shigella infection?

-You can get a shigellosis by:
+You can get shigellosis by:

-Who is at risk of Shigella infection?
+Who is at risk of shigella infection?

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.